awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

 banner = "/images/banners/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.png"
 +++

-## Introduction

-In this post, I'll share my experience "vibe coding" [mcp-proxy-tool](https://github.com/awakecoding/mcp-proxy-tool) - a simple Model Context Protocol (MCP) proxy tool written in Rust.
-I built this tool as an experiment where I was not allowed to manually edit the files, forcing myself to do everything through GitHub Copilot, just to see how far I could go.
-My goal was to see how far I could get by letting GitHub Copilot (in agent mode, with Claude Sonnet) do all the heavy lifting, without manually writing a single line of code.

-Until recently, my workflow involved a lot of back-and-forth with ChatGPT: copying error messages, requesting modifications, and manually pasting code.
-I wasn't prepared for how much smoother the process would be with Copilot's agent mode.
-After this experience, I'm not looking back.
+I set out to build [mcp-proxy-tool](https://github.com/awakecoding/mcp-proxy-tool) - a simple [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) proxy in Rust - without touching the code myself, relying entirely on GitHub Copilot (agent mode, [Claude Sonnet](https://www.anthropic.com/claude/sonnet)) to do the work.
+This post covers what it was like to let Copilot handle the entire process as a true hands-off coding experiment.

 ## Getting Started: Setting Up the Environment

 First, install Rust using [rustup](https://rustup.rs/).

 You'll also need a GitHub account and to register for [GitHub Copilot](https://github.com/features/copilot).
-There's a free version, but I recommend the paid tier for access to the premium models.
+While there’s a free version, I recommend the paid tier for access to premium models.

-For this project, I used Ubuntu 22.04 in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with [mirrored networking mode](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking).
-Why?
-Just a hunch that it would make some things easier, but you can also just follow the same steps on Windows.
+For this project, I used Ubuntu 22.04 in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with [mirrored networking mode](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking) - mainly because I thought it might simplify things.
+You can follow the same steps on Windows if you prefer.

-Start by creating a new Rust project and launch VSCode inside the new directory:
+Create a new Rust project, then open the directory in VSCode:

 ```bash
 cargo new mcp-proxy-tool